Burial Insurance for Seniors

 Guaranteed Issue Policies

-Guaranteed issue burial policies generally require no health questions and no medical exam.
+Guaranteed issue burial insurance generally has no health questions and no medical exam.
 As long as you’re within the eligible age range, you’re approved.
-In exchange, premiums are higher, coverage amounts are smaller, and there’s usually a graded benefit period.
-These are often a last resort option when other plans aren’t available.
+In exchange, premiums are higher for the same coverage amount, and there is usually a graded benefit period.
+Guaranteed issue is often used as a last-resort option when simplified issue underwriting isn’t realistic.

 How Much Burial Insurance Do Seniors Need?